I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

-If the unit near where you live is not a fighter unit you will have to seek another unit in your state or in another state that is a fighter unit.
-Unless there is such a unit nearby you would probably have to relocate in order to be able to perform you duties without having to commute extensively.
+If the unit near where you live is not a fighter unit, you will have to seek another in your state or in another state that is a fighter unit.
+Unless there is such a unit nearby, you would probably have to relocate in order to be able to perform your duties without having to commute extensively.
 Since Air National Guard service is part-time reserve service, having to move would be contingent upon being able to find a job in your civilian career field in the new area.

 A second hurdle here is that you can only get into specific job, such as fighter pilot, in a unit if there are openings in that job category.